 All activities of the Group are subject to operational risk.
-Operational risks are categorized on the basis of the seven event types defined by Basel III: Employment practices and workplace safety; external fraud; business disruption and systems failures; internal fraud; clients, products and business practice; execution/delivery and process management; and damage to physical assets.
+Operational risks are categorised on the basis of the seven event types defined by Basel III: Employment practices and workplace safety; external fraud; business disruption and systems failures; internal fraud; clients, products and business practice; execution/delivery and process management; and damage to physical assets.
 Moreover, the Group is exposed to the risk of cybercrime attacks.

 The Group's business and other activities (including those performed by the Issuer), are increasingly dependent on highly advanced IT systems.
 The Group may be the target of malicious hacking resulting in the shutdown of individual or all of its IT systems.
-Consequences of a malicious hacker attack could include financial losses, business disruption, inability to service payments on time, loss of data or other sensitive information etc.
+The consequences hereof could include financial losses, business disruption, inability to service payments on time, loss of data or other sensitive information etc.